rudyorahin/Cap/README.md

 - Node.js (version 14.x or higher)
 - npm (version 6.x or higher)

+- Since I am using "api.apiflash" make sure to create a free account to get your own key, and place it in the a file called ".env" at the root directory of this project.

 ### Installation

 1. Clone the repository to your local machine: